Make a 21-Day Agreement: Changing Habits & Overcoming Addictions

 One of the greatest truths of life is that it flows from the inside out.
 We’re affected by what happens inside—our feelings and our thoughts—which, in turn, affect our emotions, the words we speak, and the actions we choose to take.
 What you feel or experience at any point in time is up to you.
 Change your thoughts, and you change your life.
 If you want to scale the mountain of life with gusto and reach the acme of human potential on the highest peak, then take charge of your thoughts and become the CEO of your life.

 Easier said than done, right?
 This page focuses on how to change bad habits, foster health- and life-enhancing habits, and to make a 21-day agreement to enrich your life and follow through on what you say you want to do or accomplish.
-And to help you stay committed to your 21-day agreement, download the form attachment at the bottom of this page.
+And to help you stay committed to your 21-day agreement, download the form attachment above or at the bottom of this page.
 I'll tell you how to use it later on this page.

 Mind Power & Exercise Motivation